JetSetIlly/Gopher2600/README.md

 In addition to the graphical windows of the debugger, a terminal interface is provided.

-The most powerful use of the debugger however is the debugging and profiling of ROMs that use an ARM coprocessor (Harmony, PlusCart, etc.) When [compiled correctly](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Preparing-ARM-Enabled-Projects-for-the-Gopher2600-Debugger) Gopher2600 can use standard DWARF information to help profile performance; to identify incorrect code flow; and to identify incorrect use of the program's global and local variables.
+The most powerful use of the debugger however is the debugging and profiling of cartridges that use an ARM coprocessor (Harmony, PlusCart, etc.) When the game to be debugged is [compiled correctly](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Preparing-ARM-Enabled-Projects-for-the-Gopher2600-Debugger) Gopher2600 can use the DWARF information to  profile performance; to identify incorrect code flow; and to identify incorrect use of the program's global and local variables.

 ## Basic Usage